 - Sonja Boon, What the Oceans Remember: Searching for Belonging and Home (Waterloo: Wilfred Laurier University Press, 2019).

 - The cost is reasonable.
 You can buy the book online or in print.
-We recommend that latter.
-We will give you more details as the year progresses.
-The book is crucial for the final exam question (a take-home exam).
+We recommend that latter, but will be providing you with a link to an online version at the Brock Library as we will be using the book very early in the course.

 Here’s an important note: In 2nd-year history courses it is common to read 40 to 60 pages per week.
 In this course we will not assign this much in the first few weeks, but we will increase the reading load as the course progresses.
 See the note about workload expectations that is included in the Introductory Lesson.